 Day 117 (February of the first year)

 It’s a few weeks before my birthday.
 We’re roommates now.
 Roommates who hug.
 Roommates who gaze into each other’s eyes and stroke one another’s cheeks for long periods, then take off separately, letting heart worms chew away our insides as we wonder what the other is up to.
 It is emotionally oppressive, this “roommateship,” impossible to sustain.
 But this is where we are.

 We go to New York together for my birthday, forgetting we were going to be just roommates.
 It’s never that we actually want to break up.
 We just can’t seem to figure out how to sort through conflict.
 I need to dissect, analyze, talk it through, talk it through, and talk it through some more.
 He shrinks inside from the noise of processing.
 The time and space he needs to make sense of his feelings are scorpions and poison darts hurled my way.
 I writhe and thrash to survive their toxins.
 He coddles his confusion; the delay brings me pain.

-It all makes for literally the worst combination of people to face conflict together.
+It all makes for the worst combination of two people to face conflict together.

 “By the time one thought surfaces in my brain, your brain fires off dozens,” he says.
 “A storm of rockets shooting in every direction.”
 He looks horrified.
-I think, I get why you might like it quiet in there, but some of us don’t have a choice.
+I think, I get why you might like it quiet in your skull, but some of us don’t have a choice.

 We’ve been “breaking up” every few months for two years.

 On the beach at night, he hula hoops with expertise in a velvet dinner jacket while a hipster faerie operates the hoop’s psychedelic lights by remote.
 Waves crash white in the distant.
 The moment is cinematic.